mingcewang/Parttimejob-Platform/Part-time-job-Platform.md

 V = 0.76 × (0.27 + 0.75 × 0.8) = 0.76 × (0.27 + 0.6) = 0.76 × 0.87 = 0.66
 The final value of 0.66 is the expected value of this position to this user.
 Our match system will prioritize the position with higher values.

 This is our core algorithm model.
 We use complex calculations to determine the value of each position for job seekers based on the above actions.
-By ranking them , we can recommend job positions to job seekers in order.
+By ranking them , we can recommend job positions to job seekers in order.We transform the abstract decision-making process into concrete.
 This process is scientific and efficient.